 Section 4.1 (Support requirements)

 Sulis supports high throughput and ensemble computing workflows.
-However we do not encourage workflows which involve submitting large numbers of independent serial or single-node jobs to the batch system.
+However we do not encourage workflows which involve submitting large numbers of independent jobs to the batch system.
 Please use this section to indicate how you will structure your workflow such that large numbers of individual calculations or elements can be submitted as a single job.
 Examples might include: